 - Without onsite IT, it’s important that the pop-up network connections can be centrally monitored and that security policies can be defined and deployed at scale through cloud-based management.

 - Accessing cloud-based applications securely shouldn’t be a limitation based on policies nor performance.
 Cloud-based application traffic can go directly to the Internet — easing the traffic load going to the corporate tunnel — by splitting traffic at the branch and including firewall, threat protection, and content filtering at the branch edge.

-In these pop-up health delivery locations, space is devoted to patient care.
+In these pop-up health clinics, space is devoted to patient care.
 There is no wiring closet to house the equipment.
 In this condensed environment with limited onsite IT staff, it’s advantageous to house many capabilities in an all-in-one platform.
 Combining advanced routing, switching, firewall, SD-WAN, and Wi-Fi access capabilities into a single solution ensures interoperability and conserves space for what’s needed most while providing expansion ports for extending critical network services such as printers and security cameras.
 In these scenarios, Wi-Fi, including Wi-Fi 6, becomes increasingly important to help patients connect to family and healthcare staff connect to critical applications and healthcare records.

 Cradlepoint Can Help

 Cradlepoint stands ready to lend cellular wireless networking expertise to organizations in need of assistance in these unprecedented times.
-For more instruction on networking best practices for common use cases, visit our COVID-19 response hub.

 NetCloud Service for Branch with Cradlepoint's new E300 Series router is ideally suited for secure, rapidly deployable pop-up networks, including for those requiring larger footprints.